SA: Why Not Litigation?

 Why would a claimant elect to go to court when the government has provided a speedy and cost effective alternative?
 Adjudication was introduced following lobbying from industry associations so their members could avoid the risks, costs, stress, delay and uncertainty of litigation.

 Too often claimants still go to courts because their legal advisers are unfamiliar with the Act and don't know better.

 A number of claimants have been frustrated in attempts to obtain summary judgement and have been forced to spend considerable sums on litigation.
 For example, a respondent may choose to argue that the work was not performed under a valid construction contract and thereby avoid paying the debt until judgement - a process that can take many months or longer.
-Where the claimant is in financial hardship, possibly due to these same unpaid debts, the delay resulting from a defended application for summary judgement can result in insolvency or worse.
+Where the claimant is in financial hardship, possibly due to these same unpaid debts, the delay resulting from a defended application for summary judgement can result in insolvency.

 Before choosing to take the litigation path, legal advice should be obtained.